vodquang96/django-anymail/docs/sending/anymail_additions.rst

     .. attribute:: metadata

-        Set this to a `dict` of metadata values the ESP should store with the message, for later search and retrieval.
+        If your ESP supports tracking arbitrary metadata, you can set this to a `dict` of metadata values the ESP should store with the message, for later search and retrieval.
+This can be useful with Anymail's :ref:`status tracking <event-tracking>` webhooks.

         .. code-block:: python